AUTeam2/server-setup/README.md

 This repo contains files for setting up all needed server services for the Web interface for Pro3 and Pro4.

+The containers are live on our development server, the Webinterface is accessed at: http://auteam2.mooo.com:8000/

 ## TO DO:
 - [ ] Test Windows comaptibility of custom Python/Django image
 - [ ] Connect Nginx webserver with Django through gunicorn